Welcome to Early Learning Matters Preschool and Kindergarten!

 She lives in Beaverton with her two children.
 One is currently a high school student and another attends Oregon State.
 Lynsey grew up in the Portland area and maintains close ties with her family and church.
 She volunteers in the choir, sings in a band, and is a regular deacon.
 She is passionate about maintaining a safe and loving environment where children learn through exploration and discovery.

 Breanna joined Early Learning Matters in the fall of 2017.
-She serves as Assistant Pre-Kindergarten Teacher in the Elderberry classroom.
+She serves as a Co-Lead Pre-Kindergarten Teacher in the Elderberry Room.
 Prior to joining ELM, Breanna worked as a barista for 7 years.
 She served as shift supervisor at Starbucks, responsible for training and hiring new employees, overseeing quality assurance and safety, holding staff meetings, etc. Following Starbucks, she helped to run a small coffee shop in downtown Hillsboro.
 Breanna learned that she loved teaching and working with children through volunteering in leadership positions at her daughter’s school.
 She led Junior Achievement at Faith Bible Elementary.
-Breanna will begin classes in Child Development in the coming year as she pursues her dream to become a teacher.
+Breanna is currently studying education at PCC and will be transferring to PSU for her bachelor’s degree in education.

 Breanna has lived in California, Nevada, and Oregon.
 She enjoys comedies and cartoons and is a child at heart.
 Her hobbies include cooking and spending time with her daughter.

 Kim joined ELM in 2016.
-She is the assistant teacher for the Pre-K and Kindergarten class.
+She is the Lead Pre-K and Kindergarten teacher in the Sequoia Room.
 Her passion for early childhood education began in 2007 while volunteering with Chimps Incorporated, a chimpanzee sanctuary in Bend, Oregon.
 She gave presentations about chimpanzees to Jane Goodall Roots and Shoots programs and elementary schools.
 Kim served as a volunteer and substitute at Early Learning Matters while her son attended for several years.
-During that time she attended multiple courses on the 7 Habits.
+During that time, she attended multiple courses on the 7 Habits.
 Applying this knowledge at ELM and home has enriched her life.
 Kim’s past professional experience includes serving as a Certified Veterinary Technician.
 She holds an Associates of Science degree and an Associates of Applied Science in Veterinary Technology from PCC.

 Kim enjoys living in Hillsboro with her husband and two children.
 Her hobbies include crafting, traveling, camping, going to the coast, and engaging in the fun activities around town.
 Kim continues to visit Bend to volunteer at Chimps Inc. whenever she gets a chance.
 She volunteers her time to raise money for a foster kid’s camp with her mother-in-law and Relay for Life with her cousin.
 She feels fortunate to be a part of the ELM staff and looks forward to working with the young minds that exist within our community for years to come.